jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [Domain 3](#domain3-top) **Security Architecture and Engineering**

 You may find this domain to be more technical than others, and if you have experience woring in a security engineering role you likely have an advantage.
 If not, allocate extra time to this domain to ensure you have a good understanding of the topics
+- **Advanced Encryption Standard (AES)**: uses the Rijndael algorithm and is the US gov standard for the secure exchange of sensitive but unclassified data; AES uses key lengths of 128, 192, and 256 bits, acheiving a higher level of security than the older DES algorithm
 - **Algorithm**: a mathmatical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done
 - **ASLR**: Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory
 - **Block Mode Encryption**: using fixed-length sequences of input plaintext symbols as the unit of encryption
+- **Ciphers**: always meant to hide the true meaning of a message; types of ciphers include transposition, substitution, stream, and block
 - **Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone expect the intended recipients (it's a secret)
 - **Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)
+- **Codes**: cryptographic systems of symbols that operate on words or phrases and are sometimes secret, but don't always provide confidentiality
 - **Collision**: occurs when a hash function generates the same output for different inputs
 - **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services
 - **Cryptographic Hash function**: process or function that transforms an input plaintext into a unique value called a hash (or hash value); note that they do not use cryptographic algorithms, as hashes are one-way functions where it's infeasible to determine the plaintext; Message digests are an example of cryptographic hash